stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

 - [ ] Integration with launch.json preLaunchTask for dap/dap-ui
+  - [ ] don't wait for background preLaunchTask to complete https://qa.wujigu.com/qa/?qa=707542/visual-studio-code-how-to-make-vscode-not-wait-for-finishing-a-prelaunchtask
+  - [ ] postDebugTask
+  - [ ] Search for task as `type: name`
 - [ ] Customize keymaps in forms
 - [ ] Restart should _always_ stop running task.
 Add some other logic to watch for queueing if desired
+- [ ] run_template should accept cwd and env args
+- [ ] when running sequential/parallel tasks, they should respect the cwd & env args

 Documentation TODOs